Extend, substitute, or create?

 Q: How do I know if my use case requires a new drop-in?

 Follow the decision flow in this guide.
 Most needs can be met by extending existing drop-ins.
-Only consider building new drop-ins if you need reusable functionality across multiple storefronts and no existing drop-in covers your use case.
+Only consider building new drop-ins if you have a use case that no existing drop-in addresses, are building entirely new functionality for multiple storefronts or brands, and have the resources and expertise for long-term maintenance.

 Q: What happens if I substitute a drop-in and Commerce APIs change?